 Quench your thirst with a cold one from Exmouth’s twin craft beer havens: Froth Brewery and Whalebone Brewing Co.

 Whalebone Brewing Co is a rustic, relaxed venue with long outside tables.
-Perfect for serving up the cold brews and delicious wood fired pizza they serve up.
-Plus they have live music on weekends too.
+Perfect for serving up the cold brews and delicious wood-fired pizzas they serve up.
+Plus, they have live music on weekends too.

 Take a Day Trip to Coral Bay